Loading...

 | Functional Residual Capacity (FRC) | ERV + RV; air left after normal expiration | ~2300 ml |

-| Type of hypoxia | Mechanism | Examples |
+| Type | Mechanism | Examples |

 |---|---|---|

-| Hypoxic | Low PaO₂ in blood; problem at the lung level | Altitude, obstruction, pneumonia, bronchiolitis |
+| Hypoxic | Not enough oxygen is getting from the lungs into the blood | Altitude, obstruction, pneumonia, bronchiolitis |

-| Anaemic | Too little functioning Hb; lungs are fine but blood cannot carry O₂ well | Anaemia, haemorrhage, carbon monoxide poisoning |
+| Anaemic | The blood cannot carry oxygen properly even if the lungs are working | Anaemia, haemorrhage, carbon monoxide poisoning |

-| Ischaemic | Reduced blood flow to tissue; oxygen is present but cannot reach cells well | Heart failure, pulmonary embolism, shock |
+| Ischaemic | Blood flow to tissues is too poor to deliver enough oxygen | Heart failure, pulmonary embolism, shock |

-| Histotoxic | Cells cannot use delivered oxygen because metabolism is blocked | Cyanide poisoning |
+| Histotoxic | Cells cannot use the oxygen that reaches them | Cyanide poisoning |

 | Problem | Mechanism | Examples |